 You'll notice that some sections of this website lack supporting materials.
 We're asking CHAIN participants to share tools and resources to add to this site.
 Sharing knowledge will help us all provide better care to people in Minnesota.

-Send tool and resource suggestions to Jill Kieser Andersen, Stratis Health.
+Send tool and resource suggestions to Sarah Brinkman, Stratis Health.

 Be an active member of CHAIN.
 Together, we can reduce HAI rates.